-Another explanation for our results may be the observed phenomenon of resting after a bout of exercise [32].
+Another explanation for our results may be that our programme mainly focused on strengthening the lower limb extensors while strengthening of the lower limb flexors was prescribed for very few participants (n=4).
+Lower limb flexors strength has been found to be an important predictor of daily physical activity in young people with bilateral spastic CP and not lower limb extensors strength [11].
+A further consideration is the observed phenomenon of resting after a bout of exercise [32].
 It is possible that participants in the intervention group may have felt they had worked hard during the 12-week training period and that once this was completed they deserved or needed a rest.
 Hence, the reduction observed in daily physical activity immediately after finishing the 12-week training programme.

-In the current study, no significant difference between the two groups was found for 1 RM leg press at post-intervention, although there was a tendency for an increase in 1 RM leg press strength in the intervention group compared to the control group (mean difference: 11.8 kg; 95%CI: -1.4 to 25.1).
+In the current study, no significant difference between the two groups was found for 1 RM leg press at post-intervention, although there was an observed increase in 1 RM leg press strength in the intervention group compared to the control group (11.8 kg; 95%CI: -1.4 to 25.1).
 The increase in 1RM leg press in the intervention group was 20% larger than in the control group.
-A significant difference in leg press strength was found in favour of the intervention group at post-intervention in the report of the main trial outcomes (mean difference:14.8 kg; 95%CI: 4.3 to 25.3) [12], suggesting the current trial may have lacked power for muscle strength due to its smaller sample size.
+A significant difference in leg press strength was found in favour of the intervention group at post-intervention in the main trial

+(14.8 kg; 95%CI: 4.3 to 25.3) [12], suggesting the current trial may have lacked power due to its smaller sample size.

 A limitation of this study is that physical activity data were missing at 12 weeks and 24 weeks raising issues about the practicality of the activity monitor and methods used.
 However, the baseline characteristics of participants with missing data were not different to the baseline characteristics of participants with daily activity data.
 Therefore, the missing data were unlikely to have biased the conclusion that there was no difference in daily physical activity between the groups after 12 weeks.
-Another limitation is that data were collected without taking into consideration whether the ActivPAL monitor was attached on the more or the less affected leg; there is now evidence that the ActivPAL monitor is less accurate when it is worn on the more affected leg [33].
-Finally, the content and amount of other therapy provided to both groups during the trial was not documented.
-However, the fact that the control group did not demonstrate within-group changes in muscle strength (Table 3) suggests that, as instructed, they were not receiving muscle strengthening interventions that may have obscured any true differences between the groups.
+Also, estimates of energy expenditure expressed in METs were derived indirectly from the activity monitor, based on proprietary equations, so the accuracy of this measure is uncertain.
+However, from our laboratory data we know that METs can be measured with high retest reliability in young people with bilateral spastic CP (ICC=0.85), and the estimated values are consistent with other representations of physical activity derived from the activity monitor.